Penland Surface Design/Third Floor Textiles Studio

 please bring enough rolls for the duration of your session.
 Paper

-towels are available for purchase in the School Store also.
+towels are available for purchase in the school store as well.

 12 sewing kits are available to borrow for a rental fee.
 The rental fee for a sewing kit is $10.

-The sewing kit includes a French curve, a set of hand-sewing needles, a needle threader, a pin cushion, a pair of basic scissors, a seam gauge, a seam ripper, some straight pins, a measuring tape, tailor’s chalk and pencils, a thimble, colored tracing paper, a water-soluble pen, a serrated tracing wheel, a tracking wheel amd a rotary cutter.
+The sewing kit includes a French curve, set of hand-sewing needles, needle threader, a pin cushion, basic scissors, seam gauge, seam ripper, straight pins, measuring tape, tailor’s chalk and pencils, thimble, colored tracing paper, water-soluble pen, serrated tracing wheel, tracking wheel, and rotary cutter.

 Smoking is not permitted in or near the building; cigarette breaks involve two flights of stairs and a trip outside to a designated smoking area – an uncovered picnic table.

 A shared bathroom is located on this floor, and there are two shared bathrooms on the first floor of Lily Loom House.

 The Surface Design Studio is a communal workspace, with students sharing large print tables with each other.
 The tables stand about 30”, and adjustable chairs are provided to accommodate you.
 Naugahyde dropcloths are provided to use to protect the print tables.
 (There will be a charge for print tables damaged due to carelessness).

 Students are welcome to bring favorite personal hand tools for use in the studio.